jaehho/junior_fall/dsp/project_1/project_1.md

 - **upsample(h ,L)** - returns an upsampled version of `h` by a factor `L`, without any interpolation.

 - **downsample(h ,M)** - downsamples `h` by `M`.

-## Computation Counts

-To measure computational efficiency, you must count the number of **floating point operations (flops)** manually, using a counter in your algorithm.
-The computation involved in filter design should not be included in the count.

----

 ## File: db20.m